ekinata/truth-or-dare/README.md

 # Getting Started with Truth Or Dare

-This project was made by Ekin & Uğur.
+This project was made by Ekin & Uğur from Ekin Branch.

 ## Available Scripts